abdulr7mann/ssh-user-enumer8r/README.md

 # SSH User Enumeration

-This Python script can be used to enumerate valid usernames on a target SSH server.
-It uses the Paramiko library to perform the SSH connection and authentication.
+The Python script utilizes the Paramiko library to perform SSH connection and authentication and can be used to enumerate valid usernames on an SSH server with a version below 7.5.
+This vulnerability exists because SSH versions prior to 7.5 handle authentication failures differently for valid and invalid user accounts, which can be exploited by attackers to determine whether a specific username exists on the system or not.
 ## Prerequisites

 - Python 3